 Serialized episodes began and took off in season four.
 Family was the beginning of this, but we also return to a brewing Klingon plot against the Federation as well as Worf’s dishonor, which began back in season three with Sins of the Father.
 In season four this is touched on in no less than five episodes: Family, The Drumhead, Reunion, The Mind’s Eye and finally the aptly-named Redemption.

 It could also be called the sequel season (and has, by Larry Nemecek).
-We get a lot of return fliers, including the Traveler, K’Ehleyr, Duras, Leah Brahms, Lore, Vash, Reginald Barclay, Minuet, Q and Lwaxana.
+We get a lot of return fliers including the Traveler, K’Ehleyr, Duras, Leah Brahms, Lore, Vash, Reginald Barclay, Minuet, Q and Lwaxana.
 Whew.

-The first half of season four you couldn’t swing a dead cat without hitting an episode that was about family.
+During the first half of season four you couldn’t swing a dead cat without hitting an episode that was about family.
 In addition to the episode Family, which dealt with Picard’s and Worf’s families, there was Brothers, which was all about Data’s family.
 Later came Reunion, an episode was about Worf’s own family.
 Suddenly Human is an episode all about family, as is Reunion, Future Imperfect and Final Mission.
 Data’s Day features the formation of a new family.
 Heck, Legacy and Redemption even dealt with a dead crew member’s family!

 The relationships between crew (and cast) deepened, and they got to celebrate the 80th and 100th episodes of TNG as well.
 The original Star Trek series lasted 79 episodes, so getting to 80 felt like a milestone, and getting to 100 (even though I disagree with the counting, as I’ll discuss in Legacy) was another one.

 We lose family as well.
-Wil Wheaton leaves the series this season in the episode Final Mission.
+Wil Wheaton leaves the series this season in the episode Final Mission, at the age of 18.
 In his words “I left the show to pursue a career in feature films and on the stage.”
 Later he said, “the writing for Wesley was really a bell curve.
 I mean it was awful, and then it was really good, then it was awful again.
 That’s kind of why I didn’t wanna be on the show anymore… that’s why I asked to be let go.
 I wasn’t doing anything.
 It was mostly just, like, I was pushing buttons and putting the Enterprise into orbit.
 I was missing incredible acting opportunities, feature film acting opportunities, to do that.”
 It wasn’t an easy decision, and he said he spent a lot of time in his 20’s and early 30’s still conflicted about not staying in touch with the cast.
 He said he was angry by the time he left and had been treated very poorly by the producers (*cough* Rick Berman) for at least a full season.
 From my perspective, other than Final Mission he doesn’t really do anything in season four, and even in season three he didn’t have a whole lot.

 This was also the first season where Chief O’Brien gets any real air time dedicated to him, and it feels like he’s joined the Enterprise crew.
-Not only does he finally get first and middle names in Family, he also gets married in Data’s Day, we learn more of his past in The Wounded, and we return to his marriage for In Theory.
-O’Brien, who’d had a recurring role since the pilot, will go on to become enough of a presence that he will join as a principal member of the cast of Deep Space 9.
+Not only does he finally get first and middle names in Family, he also gets married in Data’s Day, we learn more of his past in The Wounded, and return to his marriage with In Theory.
+O’Brien, who’d had a recurring role since the pilot, will go on to become enough of a presence that he will eventually join as a principal member of the cast of Deep Space 9.
 It was also the beginning of Spot, Data’s cat.
 Starting in Data’s Day he (or she) would go on to appear in 10 episodes of TNG as well as the Generations and Nemesis films.

 List of episodes in season four: